ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ```bash
 yarn global add @arkecosystem/core@beta
 ```

+This command might take a while since all packages and dependencies need to be installed as well.

 Once this command has finished you should stop all your existing core processes with `pm2 delete all` and start new ones with one of the commands that are documented further down on this page.
 If you are having any issues with the CLI, head down to the **Troubleshoot** section which covers the most common issues we know about.